March is National Nutrition Month: Assess your health and find a specialist who can help you!

 Where to find registered dietitians and nutritional specialists in New York City

 Weill Cornell Medicine Comprehensive Weight Control Center, Division of Endocrinology, Diabetes & Metabolism, 1165 York Avenue, 646-962-2111.

 New York Presbyterian’s Ambulatory Care Network Nutrition Services, provides individual and group counseling with registered dietitians for patients referred through their private physicians.
 Locations are at New York Presbyterian’s Weill Cornell Medical Center, 520 East 70th Street, 212-746-0838 and New York Presbyterian’s Columbia University Medical Center, 622 West 168th Street, 1-866-463-2778.

 Mt.
-Sinai/St. Luke’s Weight Loss Program, West 114th Street and Amsterdam Avenue, 212-523-8440.
+Sinai Morningside Weight Loss Program, West 114th Street and Amsterdam Avenue, 212-523-8440.
 Offers weight loss groups that meet for 52 weeks; designed for adults who need to lose 50 pounds or more.
-Medically supervised, hospital-based; $60 per week and one-time $90 initial screening fee.
-No insurance accepted.
+Medically supervised, hospital-base, no insurance accepted.